-Article 23(1) (e) Description of how the AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance) Not applicable.
-Article 23(1) (f) Description of any delegated management function such as portfolio management or risk management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations Not applicable.
-There is no delegation of such functions beyond the AIFM, which is responsible for portfolio and risk management, and the asset custodian, which is responsible for safekeeping activities.
-Article 23(1) (g) Description of the AIF's valuation procedure and pricing methodology, including the methods Mori Hills values assets in accordance with its Articles of Incorporation.
-The methods and standards that Mori Hills uses for the valuation of assets are based on the Ordinance on Accountings of Investment Corporations, as well as the Regulations Concerning Real Estate Investment Trusts and Real Estate Investment Corporations and other regulations stipulated by ITA, as well as Japanese GAAP. used in valuing hard- to-value assets J-REITs may only use the valuation methods prescribed in the rules of the Investment Trusts Association, Japan, which emphasize market price-based valuation.
+Auticle 22/1\/c\ Article 23(1) (e) Not applicable Description of how the Not applicable.
+AIFM complies with the requirements to cover professional ' liability risks (own funds / professional indemnity insurance) , Article 23(1) (f) Niet augliachia Description of any Not applicable. delegated There is no delegation of such functions beyond the AIFM, which is responsible for management function such as portfolio portfolio and risk management, and the asset custodian, which is responsible for management or risk safekeeping activities. management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations Article 23(1) (g) Description of the AIF's Mori Hills values assets in accordance with its Articles of Incorporation.
+The methods and valuation procedure standards that Mori Hills uses for the valuation of assets are based on the Ordinance on and pricing Accountings of Investment Corporations, as well as the Regulations Concerning Real Estate methodology, Investment Trusts and Real Estate Investment Corporations and other regulations including the methods stipulated by ITA, as well as Japanese GAAP. used in valuing hard- J-REITs may only use the valuation methods prescribed in the rules of the Investment to-value assets Trusts Association, Japan, which emphasize market price-based valuation.
 Hard to value assets include assets such as equity interests in real estate anonymous associations (tokumei kumiai), beneficiary interests in trusts of money principally invested in real estate anonymous associations and tenant leasehold and security deposits.
 Future cash flows of hard to value assets are difficult to estimate.
 Mori Hills values hard to value assets differently depending on the asset, but pursuant to the ITA, the Ordinance on Accountings of Investment Corporations and the evaluation rules of the Investment Trusts Association, Japan or in accordance with generally accepted accounting principles in Japan applicable to J-REITs.
-The valuation of such hard to value assets is discussed in the notes to our financial statements.
-Article 23(1) (h) Description of the AIF's liquidity risk management, Net cash provided by operating activities constitutes Mori Hills' primary source of liquidity to fund distributions, interest payments on outstanding loans payable, fees to the AIFM and other service providers, property taxes, repairs and maintenance, and capital including redemption rights in normal and exceptional circumstances and existing redemption arrangements with investors expenditures for its properties in the ordinary course of business.
-However, Mori Hills' ability to use cash flows from operations to finance property acquisitions is severely limited because Mori Hills is generally required to distribute in excess of 90% of its distributable profit, calculated in accordance with the Special Taxation Measures Act of Japan, for each fiscal period to its unitholders.
+The valuation of such hard to value assets is discussed in the notes to Mori Hills' financial statements.
+Article 23(1) (h) Description of the AIF's Net cash provided by operating activities constitutes Mori Hills' primary source of liquidity liquidity risk to fund distributions, interest payments on outstanding loans payable, fees to the AIFM management, and other service providers, property taxes, repairs and maintenance, and capital including redemption expenditures for its properties in the ordinary course of business.
+However, Mori Hills' rights in normal and ability to use cash flows from operations to finance property acquisitions is severely 1 limited because Mori Hills is generally required to distribute in excess of 90% of its exceptional circumstances and distributable profit, calculated in accordance with the Special Taxation Measures Act of existing redemption arrangements with investors

+Japan, for each fiscal period to its unitholders.
 Therefore, Mori Hills' financing for acquisitions depends primarily on outside financing, including equity offerings, loans and investment corporation bonds.